9 Steps of Import Procedure in Apparel and Textile Business

-On the receipt of letter of credit (L/C), the exporter arranges for shipment of goods and sends an advice note to the importer immediately after the shipment of goods.
+On the receipt of the letter of credit (L/C), the exporter arranges for the shipment of goods and sends an advice note to the importer immediately after the shipment of goods.
 After that, the exporter draws a bill of exchange on the importer for the invoice value of goods.
-Here, the shipping documents like as the bill of lading, certificate or origin, invoice insurance policy, customer invoice etc. also attached to the bill of exchange.
-These types of attached exchange documents are known as documentary bill.
+Here, the shipping documents like the bill of lading, certificate or origin, invoice insurance policy, customer invoice, etc. also attached to the bill of exchange.
+These types of attached exchange documents are known as a documentary bill.
 This type of bill is forwarded to the importer through a foreign exchange bank which has an agent or branch in the importers country for collecting payments of the bill.

 7. Customs Formalities and Clearing of Goods:

-After receiving necessary documents of title of the goods, in this stage, the importers only concern is to take the delivery of goods when the ship arrive at the port and to bring them to his own place of business.
+After receiving necessary documents of title of the goods, in this stage, the importers only concern is to take the delivery of goods when the ship arrives at the port and to bring them to his own place of business.